-Larin 24 Fe is dispensed in a blister card [see How Supplied/Storage and Handling (16)].
+Larin 24 Fe is dispensed in a in 28-tablet blister card [see How Supplied/Storage and Handling (16)].
 Larin 24 Fe may be started using either a Day 1 start or a Sunday start (see Table 1).
+The plastic compact is pre-set for a Sunday start.
+Day 1 Start day-label stickers are available.
 For the first cycle of a Sunday Start regimen, an additional method of contraception must be used until after the first 7 consecutive days of administration.

-● Do not start until 4 weeks after a second-trimester abortion or miscarriage, due to the increased risk of thromboembolic disease.
-Start Larin 24 Fe following the instructions in Table 1 for Sunday start.
-Use additional non-hormonal contraception (such as condoms and spermicide) for the first 7 days of the patient's first 28-day course of Larin 24 Fe [see Contraindications (4), Warnings and Precautions (5.1), and FDA-approved Patient Labeling].
+- Do not start until 4 weeks after a second-trimester abortion or miscarriage, due to the increased risk of thromboembolic disease.
+Start Larin 24 Fe followingthe the instructions in Table 1 for Day 1 or Sunday start, as desired.
+If using Sunday start, use additional non-hormonal contraception (such as condoms and spermicide) for the first 7 days of the patient’s first 28-day course of Larin 24 Fe [see Contraindications (4), and Warnings and Precautions (5.1) ].

 In case of severe vomiting or diarrhea, absorption may not be complete and additional contraceptive measures must be taken.
-If vomiting or diarrhea occurs within 3-4 hours after taking a pale yellow tablet, handle this as a missed tablet [see FDA-Approved Patient Labeling].
+If vomiting or diarrhea occurs within 3-4 hours after taking a pale yellow tablet, handle this as a missed tablet [see Dosage and Administration (2.3)] .

 Each blister pack (28 tablets) contains in the following order: